 Taking the scenic route, hubby and I made the drive down from Edinburgh.
 We passed through quaint little Scottish towns and villages.
 Moffat, famous for its toffee; Dumfries town and Castle Douglas; before reaching our final destination of Gatehouse of Fleet.

-Our accommodation for the two nights was at Laggan Outdoor Activity Centre.
+Our accommodation for the two nights was a real hidden gem.
+We stayed in the Laggan Outdoor Activity Centre.

 The staff were incredibly friendly, helpful and knowledgable about the local area.
 They gave us great suggestions for things to do and see through Dumfries and Galloway.